-Marion Halliday is a recovering lawyer, now songstress and troubadour living in Philadelphia PA but still very intertwined with her Louisville, Kentucky family and musical roots.
-She has been a singer her entire life, initially as a classical chorale, ensemble and madrigals performer.
-In 2006, she joined her first band as lead singer of the Louisville, Kentucky based regionally acclaimed trad Irish band, My Darling Asleep (cdbaby.com “My Darling Asleep”).
-After moving to Philadelphia in 2009, Marion joined forces with Lisa Timmons, Donna Bostock and Rosie McNamara-Jones to found The Molly Blooms, which plays a fusion of celtic, folk and bluegrass music.
-The band has appeared on various local and regional stages and festivals as well as on the XPN Folk Show several times.
-In 2014 Marion began writing in earnest, many songs based on historical aspects of her new home in Philadelphia.
-Most recently, Marion has begun to focus on songwriting and is now performing her work on her own, as well as in Trickster Sister.
-In January 2018 Marion was named one of the "Ones to Watch" by the Nashville Songwriters Association International.
+MARION HALLIDAY - Marion Halliday is a recovering lawyer, now songstress and troubadour living in Philadelphia but still very intertwined with her Louisville, Kentucky family and musical roots.
+She has been a singer her entire life, initially as a classical chorale ensemble and madrigals performer.
+In 2006, she became lead singer of the Louisville, Kentucky-based regionally acclaimed trad Irish band, My Darling Asleep (cdbaby.com "My Darling Asleep").
+After moving to Philadelphia in 2009, Marion joined forces with Lisa Timmons, Donna Bostock and Rosie McNamara-Jones to found the regionally recognized Celtic band, The Molly Blooms.
+In 2016, Marion began focusing in earnest on songwriting and formed Trickster.
+Sister to feature her original music.
+In January 2018, Marion was named one of the "Ones to Watch" by the Nashville Songwriters Association International.
+Also in 2018, Marion's music has been featured on various radio shows in several states (Kentucky, Pennsylvania, New York) as well as several prominent festivals and venues including Huntington Folk Festival, Ladybug Festival, Philadelphia Folk Festival, as well as an appearance in Inverness, Scotland, at the historic music venue, The Market Bar.

 Donna Bostock has spent the last 23 years immersed in Caribbean culture; studying percussion and dance, while integrating that knowledge into performance and education.
 Donna is a working performer/musician, music arranger/composer and music educator.
 She specializes in world rhythms and music.
 Donna helped found the musical groups Ellas y Amigos, The Molly Blooms and The Bostock Band and is a free lance musician.
 She currently Directs the Pit Orchestra for The Academy of the New Church and has done so for the past 8 Musical Theater productions.
 She also teaches at The Philadelphia School, and the Bryn Athyn Elementary School.
 Donna has organized and participated in study programs in Cuba, Puerto Rico, Bolivia, Spain and Brazil in order to expand her capacity to perform and disseminate Afro-World Rhythms.